Skip to main content

 Learn how to configure OpenFGA.

 Currently, the cache is used by Check and partially in ListObjects.
-It will be implemented it for other query endpoints in the future.
+It will be implemented for other query endpoints in the future.

 Future work